tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Schemas.md

     -->
     <kbd><img src="./images/schemaapply.png"  /></kdb>

 15. Next, we will be adding fields to the 'orderDetails' object.
-Click "+Add Field" next to this object
+Click "+ Add Field" next to this object

     <!---
     ![Demo](./images/schemamixin12.png)